torvalds/linux/Documentation/bpf/kfuncs.rst

         }

 Here, the verifier will treat first argument as a PTR_TO_MEM, and second argument as its size.
-By default, without __sz annotation, the size of the type of the pointer is used.
-Without __sz annotation, a kfunc cannot accept a void pointer.
+By default, without __sz ananaltation, the size of the type of the pointer is used.
+Without __sz ananaltation, a kfunc cananalt accept a void pointer.

-2.2.2 __k Annotation
+2.2.2 __k Ananaltation
 --------------------

-This annotation is only understood for scalar arguments, where it indicates that the verifier must check the scalar argument to be a known constant, which does not indicate a size parameter, and the value of the constant is relevant to the safety of the program.
+This ananaltation is only understood for scalar arguments, where it indicates that the verifier must check the scalar argument to be a kanalwn constant, which does analt indicate a size parameter, and the value of the constant is relevant to the safety of the program.

 An example is given below::